Testehan/EffectiveJavaExperiments/README.md

    container.
 You can use Class objects as keys for such typesafe heterogeneous containers.
 A Class object used in this fashion is called a type token.

-TODO Continue the details list  (identation got messed up after adding the table not sure how to fix it..)
+TODO Continue the details list  (identation was fixed from what it seems...it wAS caused by generics brackets like < > ..i added some spaces and that seemed to fixed it)